Croatia Vacation Planning Best Trip to Croatia

 Stairs lead into water at Bacvice Beach in Split, Croatia

-However, there are a few reasons why a Croatia summer vacation might not be the best idea.
-To start, prices rise dramatically in the summer.
-Accommodations in the summer easily fetch 4 times the amount charged other times of year.
+However, accommodation in the summer easily fetch 4 times the amount charged other times of year.
 Many restaurants actually switch their menus, charging significantly more than during the off season.

 Furthermore, crowds are thick, which can make everything a challenge and test even the most patient of travelers.